djdhillxn/rlhf/docs/trl_migration.md

 ## Stage architecture

-The data-preparation command builds three tokenized datasets from the same filtered HelpSteer3 rows:
+The data-preparation command builds four stage-specific datasets from the same filtered HelpSteer3 rows:

 - SFT records contain `input_ids` and a `completion_mask`, so loss is computed